proinsias/an-independent-mind/docs/Books/Born a Crime.md

 ---
 Clearly they had never heard of the Swiss. — location: [1450](kindle://book?action=open&asin=B01DHWACVY&location=1450) ^ref-52067

 ---
+The restaurant closed only because a few people in the neighborhood took it upon themselves to complain.
+They filed petitions, and the government started looking for ways to shut my dad down.
+At first the inspectors came and tried to get him on cleanliness and health-code violations.
+Clearly they had never heard of the Swiss.
+That failed dismally.
+Then they decided to go after him by imposing additional and arbitrary restrictions. — location: [1448](kindle://book?action=open&asin=B01DHWACVY&location=1448) ^ref-63335

+---
 The whole issue of Santa Claus is a rather contentious one when it comes to African Christmas, a matter of pride.
 When an African dad buys his kid a present, the last thing he’s going to do is give some fat white man credit for it. — location: [1470](kindle://book?action=open&asin=B01DHWACVY&location=1470) ^ref-7836